The O-Shot® [Orgasm Shot®] can help:

 "Isn't it About Time the Girls Have Their Turn?"®

 Seems men have plenty of options for medical therapy, while women get psychological counseling and maybe some hormones.
 It's about time for that to change.
 So, what's new...
 For several years, blood-derived growth factors have been used to regenerate the face.
 You can see the science that supports using PRP to rejuvenate the face here: Vampire Facelift ®.
 Multiple news reports described the Vampire Facelift ® procedure: The New York Times, the Doctors' Show, Dr. Oz, and others.
-Details can be found also on Wikipedia where the Vampire Facelift® and unipotent stem cells are described.
+Details can be found also on Wikipedia where the Vampire Facelift®.

 First the doctor or nurse applies a numbing cream to the vagina and the arm.
 Then blood is drawn from the arm in the same was as with any blood test.
 Then, using a centrifuge and a special method, platelet rich plasma is isolated the resultant growth factors.
 The whole process takes about 10 minutes and can be done there in the room with the patient.
 Then, using a very thin needle, the growth factors are injected the clitoris and into the upper vagina into an area most important for the sexual response, the O-Spot.
 Because these areas have been numbed with the anesthetic cream, the woman feels little or no pain.

-The FDA approved the use of the kit in the above video to prepare PRFM for use in the knee to activate unipotent stem cells and rejuvenate tissue.
-The same kit is used routinely in the face in the Vampire Faclift (R) procedure.
+The FDA approved the use of the kit in the above video to prepare PRFM for use in the knee to activate unipotent and rejuvenate tissue.
+The same kit is used routinely in the face in the Vampire Facelift (R) procedure.

 There has never been even one serious reaction to PRP prepared by an FDA approved kit in any part of the body (the FDA has not evaluated the use of this kit for preparing PRP for use in the vagina...but this procedure only uses the woman's own blood to prepare the injection).